rgrove/selleck/README.md

 =======

 Selleck is a tool for generating documentation from Mustache-based templates.
 It was created to generate documentation for the YUI Library.
+It's still young and evolving rapidly, but you may find it useful.

-See docs/html/index.html for detailed information and usage instructions.
+See <http://rgrove.github.com/selleck/> for detailed information and usage instructions, as well as an example of the kinds of docs Selleck generates.

 License